matteounitn/cv/cv.md

 *Perceptual hashing library in python $\bullet$ 2020 - 2022 (Suspended)*

-Python library to easily check if two images are similar without machine learning by using Perceptual Hashing (phash and whash combined), with ban and unban image system.
+<p style="text-align: justify;">Python library to easily check if two images are similar without machine learning by using Perceptual Hashing (phash and whash combined), with ban and unban image system.</p>